Dan2lle/MovieListGenerator/README.md

             the consistency and duplicated codes in the project, I added a display() method in the TVShow class which can be called from both ShowListUI and ShowGUI.
-- **Change 3**: In MyActionListener classes, extracted many small helper methods to make the code more readable, and I believe it also helps to improve my code design
+- **Change 3**: In MyActionListener classes, extracted many small helper methods to make the code more readable, and I believe it also helps to improve my code design# MovieListGenerator